Another Year of Lost Ground For Many

 For healthy learners, yes, learning momentum continued.
 They are motivated and already somewhat independent learners, so the interruptions in their schooling last year did not slow their momentum at home.
 They have been completing their assignments happily, focusing on their school Zoom calls and reading up a storm.

-However it has been a challenging year for many children.
+However these last two years have been challenging for many children.
 Particularly for students who are not willing, independent readers.
-No question, for them it was not necessarily a lost year, but an unproductive year at the very least.
+No question, not necessarily lost years, but unproductive years at the very least.

 In addition to the lack of reading and learning time lost, these children had limited access to professional help: Teachers, tutors and/or specialists who need to see a child one-on-one in person to reliably recognize difficulties were not accessible, and remote guidance is not as effective as in person.